 Neither answers are straightforward.
-A further investigation including the apps’ ranking history, their reviews & ratings, their category competitivity, country competitivity, etc. would be required to come up with an answer.
+We will need to further investigate (apps’ ranking history, reviews & ratings, category competition, etc.) to come up with an answer.

 At AppTweak, we strive to make your ASO work easier, faster, and more effective.
 This is precisely where our App Power indicator comes into play!

 The App Power is a score from 0 to 100 that indicates how powerful an app is in a given country, with 100 being the highest score and 0 being the lowest.

 Apps with a high App Power have a strong visibility in the stores and a high download velocity.